natalia-x-pulido/pizza-app/README.md

 ## Welcome to the Pizza Maker!

 This is an interactive web app where you can create your own pizza and see it being built in real-time.
+It is fully responsive so be sure to test out the different screen sizes!

 ## Getting Started